The Government Procurement Review: United Kingdom

 - report on how much they spend on subcontracting and how much they spend directly with SMEs in the delivery of the contract.

-Further policies include obtaining commitments from suppliers to provide training and apprenticeships,63 and guidance, a digital tool and training package to help tackle modern slavery in government supply chains;68 and responses to the impacts of covid-19.69
+Further policies include: obtaining commitments from suppliers to provide training and apprenticeships;67 guidance, a digital tool and training package to help tackle modern slavery in government supply chains;68 and responses to the impacts of covid-19.69

-During the procurement process, authorities must ensure they give bidders sufficient information to enable them properly to understand the authority's requirements and to ensure a 'level playing field'.
+During the procurement process, authorities must ensure they give bidders sufficient information to enable them properly to understand the authority's requirements and to ensure a level playing field.
 This is particularly important where an incumbent service provider will be in a privileged position when a new procurement is run because it has additional information.
-The PCR and UCR require authorities to take appropriate measures to ensure that competition is not distorted by the participation of bidders that have had prior involvement in the procurement procedure (e.g., in the preparation stage).65 Where the distortion of competition cannot be effectively remedied by other less intrusive means, bidders may be excluded from the procedure.66
+The PCR and UCR require authorities to take appropriate measures to ensure that competition is not distorted by the participation of bidders that have had prior involvement in the procurement procedure (e.g., in the preparation stage).70 Where the distortion of competition cannot be effectively remedied by other less intrusive means, bidders may be excluded from the procedure.71

-Authorities may withhold information from bidders on a number of grounds such as the public interest, the legitimate commercial interest of any person or possible prejudice to fair competition between economic operators.67 Additionally, authorities must not disclose information reasonably stipulated by the bidder as confidential,68 and under the Defence Regulations an authority may impose measures to protect classified information.69
+Authorities may withhold information from bidders on a number of grounds such as the public interest, the legitimate commercial interest of any person or possible prejudice to fair competition between economic operators.72 Additionally, authorities must not disclose information reasonably stipulated by the bidder as confidential,73 and under the Defence Regulations an authority may impose measures to protect classified information.74

-The EU rules on challenging procurement decisions, some of which are optional, have been implemented in the procurement regulations and remain largely in this form, although they are the subject of proposed reform (as set out in the Cabinet Office's Green Paper).
-The main options that have been adopted are that courts are not to make declarations of ineffectiveness where overriding reasons relating to the general interest require the contract to be maintained and that, in certain circumstances, courts may shorten the contract instead of declaring it ineffective.71
+The EU rules on challenging procurement decisions, some of which are optional, were implemented in the procurement regulations and remain largely in this form, although they are the subject of proposed reform (as set out in the Cabinet Office's Green Paper).
+The main options that have been adopted are that courts are not to make declarations of ineffectiveness where overriding reasons relating to the general interest require the contract to be maintained and that, in certain circumstances, courts may shorten the contract instead of declaring it ineffective.76

-Procurement challenges necessarily require the establishment of confidentiality rings to protect tenderers' commercially sensitive and confidential information.
-The contracting authority will need to have recorded and be able to evidence its evaluation process, or face possible legal challenge and criticism by the court if it fails to do so.74 Disclosure of key information may be anticompetitive, prevent a fair and equal re-tender, or negatively affect the commercial interests of a bidder.
-The recent approach has been for contracting authorities to adopt a 'neutral' position on disclosure, as Merseytravel did in Bombardier v.
-Merseytravel,75 so that the real focus of any dispute is between the successful and challenging bidders who are often competitors in the same market.
-However, the court in that case ruled that costs will be payable by a successful tenderer (even if it is a non-party) if it does not permit the contracting authority and challenging bidder to agree sensible and reasonable disclosure directions.
+Procurement challenges often necessarily require the establishment of confidentiality rings to protect bidders' commercially sensitive and confidential information.
+The authority will need to have recorded and be able to evidence its evaluation process or face possible legal challenge and criticism by the court if it fails to do so.79 Disclosure of key information may be anticompetitive, prevent a fair and equal re-tender or negatively affect the commercial interests of a bidder.
+The recent approach has been for contracting authorities to adopt a neutral position on disclosure, as Merseytravel did in Bombardier v.
+Merseytravel,80 so that the real focus of any dispute as to confidentiality is between the successful and challenging bidders who are often competitors in the same market.
+However, the court in that case ruled that costs will be payable by a successful bidder (even if it is a non-party) if it does not permit the authority and challenging bidder to agree sensible and reasonable disclosure directions.

-The Technology and Construction Court in England and Wales published guidance in the summer of 2017 on confidentiality rings in procurement proceedings, disclosure and pre-action conduct in an annex to the Technology and Construction Court Guide.76 The protocol also seeks to encourage the use of alternative dispute resolution to resolve cases.
+The Technology and Construction Court in England and Wales published guidance in the summer of 2017 on confidentiality rings in procurement proceedings, disclosure and pre-action conduct in an annex to the Technology and Construction Court Guide.81 The protocol also seeks to encourage the use of alternative dispute resolution to resolve cases.
 While the protocol is not binding, failure to follow the protocol may lead to a party being penalised in costs and is often cited by the courts in procurement challenge cases.

-The losing litigant is generally required to pay 60 to 70 per cent of the other party's legal costs, in addition to all of its own legal costs, and in procurement cases this can extend to meeting the majority of the legal costs of the successful bidder if, as an interested party, the presiding judge feels the successful bidder has assisted the court.77
+The losing litigant is generally required to pay 60 to 70 per cent of the other party's legal costs, in addition to all its own legal costs, and in procurement cases this can extend to meeting the majority of the legal costs of the successful bidder if the presiding judge feels the successful bidder has, as an interested party, assisted the court.82 Further guidance as to when a successful bidder may be entitled to such costs was provided in the recent costs decision in Bechtel Limited v.
+High Speed Two (HS2) Limited83 in which the court made clear that a successful bidder must ordinarily be able to show that there is a separate issue on which the bidder was entitled to be heard and an order of the court clearly stating the extent to which an interested party is entitled to participate in the proceedings.

 The trend continues towards increased challenges.
 Pre-action correspondence challenging a decision is frequently written and can be successful.
 In England, it is still rare for a bidder to be successful in a court challenge.
-There have been more bidder-friendly decisions in recent years, particularly on upholding the automatic suspension, as in Lancashire Care,78 Bristol Missing Link79 and Counted4,80 but that is still the exception rather than the norm, and normally only achievable where a challenger is the incumbent provider.
+However, there have been more bidder-friendly decisions in recent years, particularly on upholding the automatic suspension, as in Lancashire Care,84 Bristol Missing Link85 and Counted4,86 but that is still the exception rather than the norm and normally only achievable where a challenger is the incumbent provider.
 Northern Ireland is perceived by some to be more bidder-friendly, although the most recent decision, in Lagan Construction Ltd v.
 Northern Ireland Water,87 resulted in the automatic suspension being lifted on the basis that damages would be an adequate remedy for the claimant, but not for the authority.
 However, as with the courts in England, in reality much turns on the specific facts and merits of the cases that have actually proceeded to a hearing or trial (and the appetite of the specific bidders and authorities to fight or to settle challenges).
-The case of Lowry Brothers81 shows that the authority can succeed in Northern Ireland.
+The case of Lowry Brothers88 shows that the authority can succeed in Northern Ireland.

 Procurements can provide their own complaints mechanisms, but High Court litigation is the main method of challenging awards.

 The reason that challenges tend to be brought in the High Court stems largely from the very short time limit set for commencing these proceedings.
 At 30 calendar days (from when the claimant knew or ought to have known of grounds for bringing a claim), the limitation period for procurement claims is the shortest in English law.
 It can be extended (up to three months) where the court determines there is good reason.
-The trend in England has been to uphold the limitation period strictly;82 however, the case of Amey Highways83 provides an example of a case in which the court was prepared to extend time, albeit just for a few days.84 In Northern Ireland the courts are more flexible.85
+The trend in England has been to uphold the limitation period strictly;89 however, the case of Amey Highways90 provides an example of a case in which the court was prepared to extend time, albeit just for a few days.91 In Northern Ireland the courts are more flexible.92

-There is an increasing trend for parties to a potential procurement claim to reach both an agreement to extend the standstill period, and any applicable limitation period.
+There is an increasing trend for parties to a potential procurement claim to reach an agreement to extend both the standstill period and any applicable limitation period.
 It was previously considered extremely risky to enter into any agreement that would 'standstill' the 30-day limitation period, given the operation of the regulations and strict application of time limits, even though such standstill agreements are routinely used across the jurisdiction for other claims.
-However, there has been a softening on this position in recent months, since the Amey Highways88 case noted above, in which the court allowed a short extension of time on the basis of an agreement between the parties.
+However, there has been a softening on this position in recent years, since the Amey Highways93 case noted above, in which the court allowed a short extension of time on the basis of an agreement between the parties.
 Such agreements are now being used to provide more time for parties to exchange information and consider their positions before proceedings become unavoidable.